-Boolean and logical operations are crucial in programming for making decisions and controlling the flow of execution.
+Boolean and logical operations are crucial for making decisions and controlling the flow of execution in programming.
 This chapter explores these concepts in Python, providing a basic understanding and practical examples to illustrate their applications.

 # Boolean values example